brooksbenson/eloquent-js/chapter14/chapter14-notes.md

 Most standard HTML attributes are available on DOM nodes as properties.
 Though, HTML allows you to define your own attributes, and these are not directly available on DOM nodes.
 Instead, you need to use the getAttribute and setAttribute methods to work with them.

-It is custom to prefix made up attributes with data- to ensure they don't conflict with standard attributes.
+It is customary to prefix made up attributes with data- to ensure they don't conflict with standard attributes.

 ## Layout

 DOM elements each have their own heights and widths.
-The offset(height|width) properties contain the size that the element takes up, whereas the client(height|width) properties contain the size within the element, that is, the elements size not including its border.
+The offset(Height|Width) properties contain the size that the element takes up to the edge of its border, whereas the client(Height|Width) properties contain the size of the element up to where to the padding meets the border.

-Getting the precise position of an element on the screen can be done by using the getBoundingClientRect method.
+Getting the precise position of an element on the screen can be done by using the _getBoundingClientRect_ method.
 It returns an object with top, bottom, left, and right properties that indicate the pixel positions of the sides of the element relative to the top left of the screen.
-To get the position relative to the whole document, you can use the pageXOffset pageYOffset value of document.
+To get the position relative to the entire document, you can add the pageXOffset or pageYOffset values of document to the values returned from getBoundingClientRect().

-### Position
+## Position

 The position property of style can be used to determine how a particular element is positioned on the page.
 It's default is static; meaning it takes up its normal position on the page and cannot be modified.
 By setting the position to relative, though, you can adjust the distance of the element relative to where it would be positioned if its position were static.
 By modifying the top, right, bottom, and left properties of style, you can adjust where the element is positioned on the page.